 $2,000 Quarter?
 Check Your Pockets Before You Use This 2004 Coin

 It all depends on which type of quarter you use.
-If it’s a Wisconsin state quarter issued in 2004, it could be worth at least $2,000 and maybe much more.
+If it’s a Wisconsin state quarter issued in 2004, it could be worth at least $30 and maybe much more.
 The vast majority of 2004 Wisconsin quarters are worth their face value — 25 cents.
-But some contain errors, which makes them rare collector’s items.
+But some contain errors, which makes them somewhat of a collector’s item.

 All of the quarters from that series show a cow, a wheel of cheese and an ear of corn on the back, WLAC reported.
 If you have one, pay close attention to the corn — especially the leaf on it.
 TikTok user @coinhub has posted a helpful video on the subject, embedded below.

 Real Values May Not Match Book Prices (Even For Graded Specimens)

 If you see a “high extra leaf” on the corn, hold on to that coin — because the tiny little leaf is not supposed to be there.
 An “extra leaf high” coin in excellent condition has sold for as much as $2,530.
 However, in more recent times, a circulated coin may be worth ~$50, per The Spruce Crafts, and ~$130 uncirculated.
 PCGS (Professional Coin Grading Service) offers a price guide valuation, for graded and slabbed specimens, of between $115 for MS60 and $3,200 for a MS67 (the higher the number, the more pristine the coin).
 At auction, however, graded specimens have sold for significantly less than book price — a PCGS-listed high of $825 during a 2021 GreatCollections auction for an NGC-graded (Numismatic Guaranty Company) MS67 example.